davidbegin/chat_thief/WTF.md

 # What Is Going On

+There are over 300+ Soundeffects (added by users like you!), that area access through various commands, like: `!clap` or `!wow`

+When you join the stream you have access to no sounds (except your theme song, if you have one).
+To get access to soundeffects, you just need to participate in our New Economy!

 ## New Economy

-2 Types of Currency:
+**2 Types of Currency:**

-## Street Cred / Good Boi Points
+### Street Cred

-- You earn it from working (chatting)
+- You earn it from working (if you are chatting, you will earn street cred automatically (note: this is different than Beginbux AKA channel points)
-- You can only give it to other
+- You can only give it to other viewer: `!props other_user`
+- You may also share one of your sounds with another viewer for 1 Street Cred:
+  `!give sound other_user`

-## Cool Points / Tendies
+### Cool Points

 - When someone gives you Street Cred, it becomes Cool Points
 - Cool Points are NOT transferable
-- Cool Points can be spent (to buy sounds)
+- Cool Points can be spent to buy sounds: `!`

-## The Goverment
+## The Government

 - We will not provide services to trade commands if you need that, then the market should supply it

+## Drops

+There are also random drops, when a random user is given a random sound, maybe it will be you!
+You will be notified in the chat, if you receive a random item.

 ## FAQ

 Q: How do you get street cred?
 A: Chatting

-## Hand of the Market

-- the more the chat, the more likley you are for drops
-- everyone gets on entry

----

-There are 300+ soundeffects on my computer that have been added by myself, but mostly viewers.

-Each command is accessible through a simple !<NAME_OF_COMMAND>

-However, We do not tell you what the commands are, you can guess, suggest you own, or trying and pick up clues from others.

-Also you do not have access to any commands by default, except !clap.
-This can be used to test that you can trigger soundeffects.

-Permissions for soundeffects work like this:

-There are Stream Lords who have access to every sound.
-They also have the power to add sounds, including your requests!

-A Stream Lord can give you access to an individual sound.
-Also any viewer who has access to a sound can give someone else access to that sound!

-There are also random drops, when a random user is given a random sound, maybe it will be you!
+## Theme Song

 Finally you can submit a theme song, and this is a sound that only you will have access to.
 It will also play everytime you join the chat for the first time each stream!
 The theme should be no more than 5 seconds from a youtube clip in the following format:

-`!soundeffect YOUTUBE_ID YOUR_FULL_TWITCHNAME_LOWERCASE 00:05 00:09`
+`!soundeffect YOUTUBE_ID your_twitch_user name 00:05 00:09`

 Once a Streamlord approves this, you and you alone will have access to your theme song.
+It will also play everytime you say something in the chat for the first time that stream!

+## Revolution

+If you accure 100 Cool Points, you can reset the entire econonmy with `!revolution`

 ## Some Useful Commands

 Check your own permissions
 `!perms`

+Check your Points:
+`!me`

 Check who is allowed to use !clap
 `!perms clap`

 Check beginbot's permissions
 `!perms beginbot`

+Give a command to another user
+`!give command other_user`
+OR
+`!share command other_user`

+Check the soundboard leaderboard
+`!leaderboard`

 Show the Streamlords
 `!streamlords`